izaxon/codicent-cli/README.md

 3. **"Failed to initialize Codicent API client"**
    - Verify your token is valid
-   - Check if the codicentpy package is properly installed
+   - Check if the codicent-py package is properly installed

 ### Getting Help